alexbrodersen/distributr/README.md

 ### tidy

-A tidy method is provided that aggregates lists of results into a long vector, and merging results with the argument grid. `tidy` works with lists of vectors, lists, and data frames.
+A tidy method is provided that merges the list of results with the argument grid, putting the results in tidy (long) form.
+This format is convenient for plotting and further data analysis. `tidy` works with lists of vectors, lists, and data frames.
 The function `gapply` runs `grid_apply` followed by `tidy`.

 ```{r, eval=TRUE}
 res <- sim %>% tidy